msvdpriya/Cloudflare/README.md

 # Cloudflare Workers Internship Application: Full-Stack

 ## What is it?

 Using Cloudflare Workers, this deploys an application that will randomly send users to one of two webpages.
 This project will teach you how to write applications with the Cloudflare Workers API, manage and develop them using the command-line tool Wrangler, and deploy them to the free workers.dev deployment playground.

+## URL to test the link

+You can test the above project at : https://cloudflare-ab-router.priyadarshini.workers.dev/

 ## Useful Links